apache/spark-website/README.md

 So after this you can generate the html website by running `bundle exec jekyll build` in this directory.
 Use the `--watch` flag to have jekyll recompile your files as you save changes.

-In addition to generating the site as HTML from the markdown files, jekyll can serve the site via a web server.
+In addition to generating the site as HTML from the Markdown files, jekyll can serve the site via a web server.
 To build the site and run a web server use the command `bundle exec jekyll serve` which runs the web server on port 4000, then visit the site at http://localhost:4000.